cmehrshad/cmehrshad.github.io/content/_index.md

       avatar:
         size: medium # Options: small (150px), medium (200px, default), large (320px), xl (400px), xxl (500px)
         shape: circle # Options: circle (default), square, rounded
-  - block: markdown
+  # - block: markdown
-    content:
+  #   content:
-      title: '📚 My Research'
+  #     title: '📚 My Work'
-      subtitle: ''
+  #     subtitle: ''
-      text: |-
+  #     text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.
+  #       My work centers on vision-language models, multimodal learning, and efficient deployment of deep learning.
+I developed Grasp-LLaVA, a model that combines CLIP and Vicuna to perform zero-shot grasp classification using semantic cues like shape and feasibility, significantly outperforming traditional methods.
+I also worked on prosthetic hand control by fusing EMG and visual data, leading to real-time, high-accuracy grasp intent detection on a robot embedded platform.
+Additionally, I optimized CNNs for deployment using TensorRT and proposed new methods like NetCut for faster inference and CAEN for improving adversarial robustness.
+My work has led to multiple publications and a best paper award.

-        Please reach out to collaborate 😃
+  #       Please reach out to collaborate 😃
-    design:
+  #   design:
-      columns: '1'
+  #     columns: '1'
   - block: collection
     id: papers
     content: